ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_07_slides.md

 ## Today

 --
-* Your Papers
+* (Your Paper Approaches)

+???
+.task[COMMENT:]

+* Describe the approach you want to present within your paper.
 --
 * Working with Literature

----
-## Your Paper

-Describe the approach you want to present within your paper.
+--
+* Academic Writing

 ---
 template:inverse